-In the broadest sense, there are two models for any sort of outsourcing: Full time and fixed specification.
+In the broadest sense, there are two models for any sort of software development outsourcing: Full time and fixed specification.
 The differences between them are stark, and each comes with its own use-cases.
 However, not all models are created equal.
 When you dig deep enough, full-time outsourcing model comes out as the preferable option.
 Let’s take a look why.

 Full Time Model: The MVP of Outsourcing

 Full-time outsourcing model, also known as virtual employee model or dedicated resource model, is exactly what the name signifies.
 The model consists of a team of professionals who are dedicated to a single project, until its completion.
 In other words, it’s like having a virtual team working on your project.
-The client has full management control over the team, while the control of the outsourcing company would be restricted to recruitment and administration.
+The client has full management control over the team, while the control of the bespoke software development company would be restricted to recruitment and administration.
 Instead of upfront payment, the payment is made on a monthly basis till the project’s completion.